cookpad/terraform-aws-eks/UPGRADING.md

 * After upgrading the terraform module, remember to follow the [roll nodes](docs/roll_nodes.md) procedure to roll out upgraded nodes to your cluster.
 * If providing custom `configuration_values` for any EKS addons, check for compatibility with the upgraded EKS addon version, using `aws eks describe-addon-configuration`.
 You can find the EKS addon versions in [addons.tf](modules/cluster/addons.tf)

+## 1.23 -> 1.24
+ * Dockershim support is removed.
+Make sure none of your workload requires Docker functions specifically.
+Read more [here](https://docs.aws.amazon.com/eks/latest/userguide/dockershim-deprecation.html).
+ * IPv6 is enabled for pods by default.
+Check your multi-container pods, make sure they can bid to all loopback interfaces IP address (IPv6 is the default for communication).

 ## 1.22 -> 1.23
  * [324](https://github.com/cookpad/terraform-aws-eks/pull/324) EBS CSI driver is now non-optional.
 Check your cluster module's `aws_ebs_csi_driver` variable.
 Refer to [this AWS FAQ](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi-migration-faq.html).